Publication Ethics & Malpractices

 Disclosure and conflicts of interest

-Unpublished materials disclosed in a submitted manuscript will not be used in an editor's own research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript will not be used in an editor's research without the express written consent of the author.

 Peer review process